Kremlin stars: Post-Revolution

-The Gemmed Hammer-Sickle Star (1935-1937)
+The gemmed hammer-sickle star (1935–1937)

 On November 7, 1935, The Council of People's Committee of the USSR decided on removing four double-eagles located on the Spasskaya, Nikolskaya, Borovitskaya, and Trinity towers of the Kremlin wall, and two eagles from the building of the Historical Museum due to the ruling of Stalin that they ran counter to the rule of the Soviet ideology.
 The first Kremlin star was installed on top of the Spasskaya Tower on 25 October 1935.
 During the next week, another three stars were installed on the Troitskaya, Nikolskaya, and Borovitskaya towers.
 These stars replaced huge copper two-headed eagles, installed in pre-revolutionary times, which were a part of the Coat of Arms of Imperial Russia.

 The body of each star was made of stainless steel and covered with copper plating.
 The Kremlin stars were decorated with a hammer and sickle on both sides, made of semi-precious stones from the Ural mountains.
 The installation of the first Kremlin stars did not meet the designer's expectations since the surfaces of the semi-precious stones lost their luster and required re-faceting.

 The first star is now at the Moscow North River Terminal.

-The Ruby Star (1937—present)
+The ruby star (1937–present)

-On November 2 1937, these stars were replaced with new ones made of ruby glass, in time for the 20th anniversary of the October Revolution.
+On November 2, 1937, these stars were replaced with new ones made of ruby glass, in time for the 20th anniversary of the October Revolution.
 Another star was also installed on the Vodovzvodnaya tower.
 The old star from the Spasskaya Tower was transferred to the spire of the Northern River Station.
 The new stars were lit at the end of the month.

-The lights were turned off during the Great Patriotic War from 1940—1945.
+The lights were turned off during World War II from 1940 to 1945.
 At the same time, the Kremlin walls, some buildings, and the golden domes of churches were masked and repainted.
 The stars were even covered with protective covers, but by order of Joseph Stalin, they were opened and turned on during the 1941 military parade.
 Despite the protection, the glass on the stars was damaged during the bombing of the Nazi lead soldiers.

 The stars were uncovered on May 10, 1945, after Victory Day.

 The restored stars were re-lit in early 1946.
 Three decades later, from May to November 1974, a comprehensive plan for the restoration and reconstruction of Red Square and the historical and architectural monuments of the Kremlin was carried out, which included the first major overhaul of the stars.
 In addition to replacing glass and light bulbs, workers repaired some mechanisms of the stars.

-Double Headed Eagle controversy
+Double-headed eagle controversy

 Since the collapse of the Soviet Union, politicians have discussed restoring the double-headed eagles.